Goods and service tax or GST will be one tax to subsume all taxes. It will bring in “One nation one tax” regime.

 |Add: SGST @9%||270|

-Discounts will be treated differently under GST.Discounts given before or at the time of supply will be allowed as deduction from transaction value.
+Discounts will be treated differently under GST.Discounts given before or at the time of supply will be allowed as a deduction from transaction value.
 Discounts given after supply will be allowed only if certain conditions are satisfied.

 Please read part II of this article which deals with discounts and impact of GST along with examples.